mosco/crossing-probability/README.md

 `make`
 This will build two programs in the ./bin directory:

-* **bin/crossprob** implements algorithms described in [Moscovich-Eiger and Nadler 2015](http://arxiv.org/abs/1503.04363) for computing one-sided and two-sided crossing probabilities for the Poisson and Binomial process.
+* **bin/crossprob** implements algorithms described in [Moscovich and Nadler 2015](http://arxiv.org/abs/1503.04363) for computing one-sided and two-sided crossing probabilities for the Poisson process and empirical CDF.
 * **bin/crossprob_mc** estimates crossing probabilities using Monte-Carlo simulations.

 You may run the tests with ```make test```.